 * Errors and responses that you want Amazon Cognito APIs to return during authentication, account confirmation, and

 * password recovery when the user doesn't exist in the user pool.
-When set to ENABLED
+When set to ENABLED and the user

 * doesn't exist, authentication returns an error indicating either the username or password was incorrect.
 Account